Subchapter B. PERMITS

 (6) If an applicant seeks a variance to conduct coal mining activities within 100 feet (30.48 meters) of a stream, a description of the activities and the name of the stream.

-(1) By registered mail, the city, borough, incorporated town or township in which the activities are located.
+(1) The city, borough, incorporated town or township in which the activities are located.

 (2) Sewage and water treatment authorities and water companies that may be affected by the activities.